 1a.
-This monitoring event is detected as of step 1a of clause 5.6.3.1, which is when the MME detects that the UE is registered in S&F mode, moving from S&F mode to not registered in S&F mode (see clause 4.13.9 of TS 23.401 [7]) or there is change in previously reported values of Estimated S&F DL Delivery Time and/or the feeder link availability period.
+This monitoring event is detected as of step 1a of clause 5.6.3.1, which is when the MME detects that:

+- the UE is attached in a network operating in S&F Mode,

+- the UE is moving from a network operating in S&F Mode to a network not operating in S&F Mode (see clause 4.13.9 of TS 23.401 [7]),

+- there is change in previously reported values of Estimated S&F DL Delivery Time or the feeder link availability period or both.

 2a.
 Step 2a of clause 5.6.3.1 is executed.

 3. Step 3 of clause 5.6.3.1 is executed.
+Depending on operator configuration, the MME sends to the SCS/AS:

+- that the UE is attached in a network operating in S&F Mode,

-Depending on operator configuration, the MME sends to the SCS/AS that a UE is registered in S&F Mode or moving from S&F mode to not registered in S&F mode,an Estimated S&F DL Delivery Time and the feeder link availability period.
+- that the UE is moving from a network operating in S&F Mode to a network not operating in S&F Mode,

+- an Estimated S&F DL Delivery Time or the feeder link availability period or both.

 If feeder link availability period is not included, the Estimated S&F DL Delivery Time is the estimated/expected time required to deliver the data to the UE from the time data has been received in the network.
 If feeder link availability period is included, the Estimated S&F DL Delivery Time is the estimated/expected time required to deliver the data to the UE after feeder link is established.